 What if, I wondered, instead of my exhausting and not-notably-effective list of what Being Good entails, I changed my Being Good Deal with the Universe to living the truest and fullest expression of myself possible?
 What if that included the entirety of my wants, needs, feelings, thoughts, creativity, passion, power and sexuality?
 What if that included all the great and small activities and experiences that give me pleasure?
 What if I gave my obnoxious, persistent and compulsive judgement a sabbatical, with an option for permanent retirement?

 I was so intrigued by this that I’ve been playing with it for the last few days.
 In that time my laptop developed technical problems and is in the shop, so I’ve been without my usual habits, tools and routines.
-This blog was not published first thing Thursday morning.
+This post was not published first thing Thursday morning.
 I notice that life manages to continue in spite of it.
 I’ve read, walked, laid on my back on the ground in the sun, meditated, gone swimming and luxuriated in a hot therapy pool, done Tai Chi and ordered my favorite body oil.
 I’ve listened to Christmas music.
 I’ve eaten a bowl of ice cream.
 I’ve had an honest conversation with two women I like and admire.
 I’ve taken walks with my partner.
 This looks much like my usual life, it’s just that currently I’m allowing myself to enjoy my experience without shame, expectation or judgement.

 Life is a lot easier and much more fun under my new (and simplified) Be Good Deal with the Universe.
 Will the Universe frown or smile upon this new Deal?